sebastiencouture/recurve-storage/README.md

 ```

 Enable caching by returning a cache instance in the constructor options through the `createCache` method.
 The code
-below enables caching regardless if there is support (private browsing mode, old browsers).
-Always caching can be useful
+below enables caching regardless if there is support (private browsing mode).
+Always caching can also be useful
-if you run into bottlenecks due to calls to storage.
+if you run into performance bottlenecks due to many calls to storage.

 The cache object needs to implement two methods: `get` and `set`. [recurve-cache](http://github.com/sebastiencouture/recurve-cache) is a compatible cache.
 ```javascript